The 7 Most Important Baseball Pitches You Need To Know Today

 Facts:

-One of the hardest pitches to throw.
+One of the hardest baseball pitches to throw.

-Also one of the hardest pitches to hit.
+Also, one of the hardest pitches to hit.

 How to Grip: